Fully Lattice-Linear Algorithms: Fully Lattice-Linear Algorithm for Minimal Dominating Set ( )

-\begin{proof} We have from the proof of \Cref{lemma:ds-no-step-back} that if $G$ is in state $s$ and $\textsc{Rank-DS}(s)$ is non-zero, then at least one node will be \imped.
+\begin{proof} We have from the proof of \Cref{lemma:ds-no-step-back} that if $G$ is in state $s$ and $\textsc{Rank-DS}(s)$ is non-zero, then at least one node will be \imped, e.g., the unsatisfied node in $V(G)$ with the highest ID.
 For any node $i$, we have that $\textsc{State-Value-DS}(i)$ decreases whenever $i$ is \imped and never increases.
-So $\textsc{Rank-DS}$ monotonously decreases throughout the execution of the algorithm until it becomes zero.
+As a result, $\textsc{Rank-DS}$ monotonously decreases throughout the execution of the algorithm until it becomes zero.
 This shows that \Cref{algorithm:ds-ll} is self-stabilizing.
+Once \textsc{Rank-DS} is zero, no node is \imped, so no node makes a move.
+This shows that \Cref{algorithm:ds-ll} is silent.

 Next, we show that \Cref{algorithm:ds-ll} is fully lattice-linear.
 We claim that there is one lattice corresponding to each optimal state.
 It follows that if there are $w$ optimal states for a given instance, then there are $w$ disjoint lattices $S_1, S_2, \cdots, S_w$ formed in the state space $S$.
 We show this as follows.